Minimum Slab Thickness for Garage & 8 Essentials for Concrete Strength

 The International Journal of Engineering and Science

-Concrete slabs have very high compressive strength but relatively poor tensile strength.
-However, it is possible to increase the tensile strength by reinforcing the concrete slab with rebars, wire meshes or fibers.
+Concrete has a very high compressive strength but relatively poor tensile strength.
+However, it is possible to increase the tensile strength using a reinforced concrete slab.
+A concrete slab can be reinforced with rebars, welded wire meshes, or fibers.

 Reinforcement